 Rail Transportation Engineering

-Moreover, the Rail Transportation Engineering Program offers training in business fundamentals to enable the student to see how railroads connect with society at large and how and why railroads are useful.
-The student will take courses in the history and regulatory structure of railroads, accounting, and project management.
-Woven into these courses will be units on Labor Relations, the relationship between railroads and the federal, state, and local governments and an introduction to the real estate issues affecting railroads.
+Moreover, the RTE program offers training in business fundamentals to prepare students for management and to help them understand how railroads connect with the society at-large.
+RTE students will take courses in the history and regulatory structure of railroads, accounting, and project management.
+In addition, socio-economic elements are woven into the program through coursework on Labor Relations, the relationship between railroads and the federal, state, and local governments, and an introduction to the real estate issues affecting railroads.